-By 1690 things had gotten pretty serious- with the couple spending as much time together as possible, and using codes and confidantes to communicate when apart.
+This was a very dangerous game.
+But the pair continued and by 1690 things had gotten serious.
+With the couple spending as much time together as possible, and using codes and confidantes to communicate when apart.

-On finding out about his wife affair George was not happy.
-He confronted her and a shouting match ensued; which quickly escalated into violence, Sophia only survived thanks to servants who pulled George off her
+At this point, George found out about the affair.
+He confronted Sophia and shouting quickly escalated into violence.
+Sophia only survived the encounter thanks to servants who pulled George off her

-The next part is fuzzy.
-It appears that following this terrifying meeting with her husband, Sophia and Philipp hatched a plan to escape Hanover together, and to elope.
+Following this terrifying meeting with her husband, Sophia and Philipp hatched a plan to escape Hanover together and elope.

-When he arrived in England he turned up speaking very little English and with his two loyal mistresses in tow- The Beanpole and The Elephant; but with rumors of his ill fated wife still rife- rumors which would remain until his dying day.
+When he arrived in England he turned up speaking very little English and with his two loyal mistresses in tow- The Beanpole and The Elephant.
+But rumours of his ill fated wife and her lover continued to swirl.
+Dogging George until still his dying day.